Quansight/Quansight-website/README.md

 should change colors to indicate which of the two types of content preview modes the user is in.

-Except when the user is using the Storyblok web interface; then the website should always be in "draft" mode, showing published and unpublished content.
+The above should hold *except* when the user is using the Storyblok web interface; then the website should always be in "draft" mode, showing published and unpublished content.
 And as mentioned previously, it should show this content against the latest code from the `develop` branch (not the main branch).
 Related: the content team